andismith/grunt-responsive-images/README.md

 ## FAQ

+* **I'm receiving a `fatal error: spawn ENOENT` error.
+Any ideas?**

+  Ensure either Graphicsmagick or Imagemagick tools are installed, and that you are using the correct engine in your Grunt file options.
+The default engine is Graphicsmagick.
+If you'd rather use Imagemagick, the engine value should be changed to `im` as documented above.

-* *Receiving a `fatal error: spawn ENOENT`* - Ensure Imagemagick CLI tools are installed.
-Try uninstalling and reinstalling them if you are having issues.
+  Try uninstalling and reinstalling Graphicsmagick or Imagemagick if you are having issues.

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+* **How do I only process recently added images?**

+  Use this task in combination with [Grunt Newer](https://npmjs.org/package/grunt-newer).

 ## Release History

-*0.0.6*
+*0.1.0*

+* Added [GraphicsMagick](http://www.graphicsmagick.org/)!
+GraphicsMagick is now the default imaging library, although it easy to change to ImageMagick if you'd prefer.
+* Added percentage re-sizing!
+Specify percentage sizes as strings, like this: '42%'.
+A percentage dimension cannot be mixed with a pixel dimension as the graphics engines do not allow it, sorry.
+* Keep aspect ratios, so your images are no longer squished or cropped by default.
+* More control over cropping images with gravity.
+* Customise units!
+Added pixel (default: ''), percentage (default: 'pc') and multiply (default: 'x') units.
+* Now handles missing configuration target more gracefully.
+* Complete re-write of the plugin's unit tests.
+No more failing Travis builds!
+* Re-write of quite a lot of the plugin itself!
+* Added nice JSDoc comments :)
+* Removed height values from default.
+If you used the default settings, you'll need to update your configuration.
+* Added Flux Capacitor.

+*0.0.7*

-* Added path value to custom_dest to allow for persistent directory structures (thanks to [maslen](https://github.com/maslen))
+* Added path value to custom_dest to allow for persistent directory structures.
-* Started list of sites using Grunt Responsive Images plugin (contact [@andismith](http://www.twitter.com/andismith) to add yours)
+* Started list of sites using Grunt Responsive Images plugin ([contact @andismith](http://www.twitter.com/andismith) to add yours).
+* Said goodbye to the dolphins.

 *0.0.5*